QuentinTessier/OmegaEngine/README.md

     - A simple abstraction of CSFML library

-    - New data structure to work with to make the development easier
+    - New data structure to work with, to make the development easier

     - A multi threaded and safe renderer (Because why not, I need to learn)